 A range of scales is used to scale the wavelet up/down and the convolution at each moment is repeated.
 The result is an image that looks like:

-The structure of the time-series again can be seen graphically and canonical machine vision techniques (mentioned in a previous blog entry) can be used.
+The structure of the time-series again can be seen graphically and canonical machine vision techniques can be used.

 Turning a time-series dataset into high-level features, frequency-domain or even time-frequency domain information, can yield very powerful and accurate predictions.